maxsw02/lammps/doc/src/pair_brownian.rst

 Restrictions
 """"""""""""

 These styles are part of the COLLOID package.
 They are only enabled if LAMMPS was built with that package.
-See the :doc:`Build package
-<Build_package>` page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 Only spherical monodisperse particles are allowed for pair_style brownian.

 Only spherical particles are allowed for pair_style brownian/poly.

-These pair styles are only compatible with the following wall fixes: doc:`fix wall/lj93, fix wall/lj126, fix wall/lj1043, fix wall/colloid, fix wall/harmonic, fix wall/lepton, fix wall/morse, fix wall/table
-<fix_wall>`.

 Related commands
 """"""""""""""""